What Is Net Present Value?

 PV = FV/((1+r)^n)

-IRR is the interest rate that balances out your initial investment and future cash flows from the investment.
+IRR is the interest rate that balances your initial investment and future cash flows.

 Let’s start with an investment proposal you got:

 Sam is your friend who comes to you with an investment proposal.
-You are proposed to invest $1000 and these are the cash flows you can expect for the investment over the next 5 years.
+You are proposing to invest $1000, and these are the cash flows you can expect from the investment over the next 5 years.

-There is a bank nearby your place and you trust this bank.
+There is a bank nearby your place, and you trust this bank.
 This bank provides 12% yearly interest on a deposit.
-Or you can invest your money in a government savings bond that provides a 10% interest rate/per year.
+Or you can invest your money in a government savings bond with a 10% interest rate/per year.
 A government bond is more secure than depositing with a bank.
 So, you have three options to invest your $1000:

 What will you do?
 To make a better decision, you must first know the internal rate of return on your investment with Sam’s project.

 Let’s calculate the IRR of these cash flows.
-There are several scenarios of cash flows (it can be regular, discrete, monthly, etc.), so your approach will also be different when you calculate IRR.
+There are several cash flow scenarios (regular, discrete, monthly, etc.), so your approach will also be different when you calculate IRR.

 Steps:

-• Firstly, select Cell C12 and insert the following formula.
+- Select cell C12 and insert the following formula:

 =IRR(C5:C10)

-As the values argument, we have passed this cell range C5:C10.
-Values must contain at least one negative value and one positive value.
-Otherwise, the IRR function will provide #NUM! error value.
+As the values argument, we have passed this cell range, C5:C10.
+The values must contain at least one negative value and one positive value.
+Otherwise, the IRR function will provide an #NUM! error value.

 Steps: